-(a) Amounts determined by multiplying the executive's base salary times the number of months in the applicable salary continuation period.

-- (b) Amounts determined by multiplying the difference between the full cost of the insurance to the company and the amounts to be paid by the executive times the number of months in the applicable salary continuation period or 18 months, whichever is less. - (c) Constitutes the estimated cost to the company of 12 months of outplacement services. - (d) Amounts determined by multiplying one-twelfth of the executive's target annual bonus times the number of months in the applicable salary continuation period. - (e) Amounts equal the amounts the eligible executive would have received under the company's profit sharing plan or nonqualified deferred compensation plan, depending upon participant eligibility, if the executive had remained employed by the company for the entire applicable salary continuation period and had been entitled to employer contributions under the applicable plan for that period, plus the 401(k) employer matching contributions that would have been received for the salary continuation period if the executive had made 401(k) contributions at least at the rate that would have entitled the executive to the maximum employer matching contributions permitted under the profit sharing plan. - (f) Represents both outstanding Performance-Based Restricted Stock Units and Restricted Stock issued upon settlement of the same.
-Amounts determined by multiplying the number of shares for which vesting is accelerated by the closing price of our common stock of \$43.78 per share as reported by Nasdaq on March 31, 2023, the last business day of fiscal 2023.
+- (a) Amounts determined by multiplying the named executive officer's base salary times the number of months in the applicable salary continuation period. - (b) Amounts determined by multiplying the difference between the full cost of the insurance to the company and the amounts to be paid by the named executive officer times the number of months in the applicable salary continuation period or 18 months, whichever is less. - (c) Constitutes the estimated cost to the company of 12 months of outplacement services. - (d) Amounts determined by multiplying one-twelfth of the named executive officer's target annual bonus times the number of months in the applicable salary continuation period. - (e) Amounts equal the contributions that the eligible named executive officer would have received under the Profit Sharing plan or nonqualified deferred compensation plan, depending upon participant eligibility, if the named executive officer had remained employed by the company for the entire applicable salary continuation period and had been entitled to employer contributions under the applicable plan for that period, plus the 401(k) employer matching contributions that would have been received for the salary continuation period if the executive had made 401(k) contributions at least at the rate that would have entitled the executive to the maximum employer matching contributions permitted under the profit sharing plan. - (f) Represents the value of accelerated vesting of all outstanding performance-based restricted stock units and shares of restricted stock.
+Amounts determined by multiplying the number of shares for which vesting is accelerated by the closing price of our common stock of \$76.80 per share as reported by Nasdaq on March 28, 2024, the last business day of fiscal 2024.